The Empire Strikes Back: Writing

 Brackett completed her first draft in February 1978, titled Star Wars sequel, from the adventures of Luke Skywalker.
 The draft contained a city in the clouds, a chase through an asteroid belt, a greater focus on the love triangle between Luke, Han, and Leia (who is portrayed as a damsel in distress), the battle of Hoth and a climactic duel between Luke and Darth Vader.
-The ghosts of his father and Obi-Wan visit Luke, leaving Vader a separate character.
+Luke is visited by the ghosts of his father and Obi-Wan, leaving Vader a separate character.
 The draft reveals Luke has a sister (not Leia), Han goes on a mission to recruit his powerful stepfather, and Lando is a clone from the Clone Wars.
 Lucas made detailed notes and attempted to contact Brackett, but she had been hospitalized, and died of cancer a few weeks later, on March 18.

 Rewrite

 The strict schedule left Lucas no choice but to write the second draft himself.
 Though Brackett's draft followed Lucas's outline, he found she had portrayed the characters differently than he intended.
 Lucas completed his handwritten, 121-page draft on April 1.
 He found the process more enjoyable than on Star Wars because he was familiar with the universe, but struggled to write a satisfying conclusion, leaving it open for a third film.
-This draft established Luke's sister as a new character undertaking a similar journey, Vader's castle and his fear of the emperor, distinct power levels in controlling the Force, Yoda's unconventional speech pattern, and bounty hunters, including Boba Fett.
+This draft depicted Luke's sister as a new character undertaking a similar journey; Vader's castle and his fear of the emperor; distinct power levels in controlling the Force; Yoda's unconventional speech pattern; and bounty hunters, including Boba Fett.
 Lucas wrote Fett like the Man with No Name, combining him with an abandoned idea for a Super Stormtrooper.

-Lucas's handwritten draft included mention of Vader being Luke's father, but the typed script omitted this revelation.
-Despite contradictory information in drafts that included the ghost of Luke's father, Lucas said he had always intended for Vader to be Luke's father and omitted it from scripts to avoid leaks.
-Lucas included elements such as Han's debt to Jabba, and recontextualized Luke leaving Dagobah to rescue his friends: in Brackett's draft, Obi-Wan instructs Luke to leave; Lucas had Luke choose to do so.
-He also removed a scene of Luke massacring stormtroopers to convey him falling to the dark side, wanting to instead explore this in the next film.
-Lucas believed it was important the characters be inspirational and appropriate for children.
-His typed draft is titled Star Wars: Episode V The Empire Strikes Back.
+Lucas's handwritten draft mentioned Vader being Luke's father, but the typed script omitted this revelation.
+Although various drafts depicted the ghost of Luke's father, Lucas said he had always intended for Vader to be Luke's father and omitted it from scripts to avoid leaks.
+Lucas also included Han's debt to Jabba, and he recontextualized Luke leaving Dagobah to rescue his friends: in Brackett's draft, Obi-Wan instructs Luke to leave; Lucas had Luke choose to do so.
+Lucas removed a scene of Luke massacring stormtroopers to convey him falling to the dark side.
+He wanted to explore this in the next film instead, and he believed it was important that the film's characters be inspirational and appropriate for children.
+His typed draft was titled Star Wars: Episode V The Empire Strikes Back.